 What is Embodied carbon in buildings?

-Embodied carbon is the carbon footprint resulting from the manufacturing, transportation, and installation of building materials used in construction.
-This encompasses the emissions generated by extracting raw materials, manufacturing, and transportation to the construction site.
-Embodied carbon is a crucial component in assessing the lifecycle carbon footprint of a building, as it can account for a significant proportion of the total carbon footprint.
+Embodied carbon refers to the greenhouse gas (GHG) emissions associated with the production, transportation, and installation of building materials throughout a structure's life cycle, excluding operational emissions.
+It encompasses emissions from raw material extraction, manufacturing, assembly, maintenance, repair, and eventual disposal or recycling.
 By understanding and quantifying embodied carbon, architects, developers, and engineers can make more informed decisions about materials selection, construction methods, and the overall sustainability of buildings.

 How to calculate embodied carbon: